OluochOdhiambo/Hypothyroidism-Prediction-Challenge/README.md

 #### This notebook contains different classification models for predicting the whether or not a patient has a hypothyroid, 10/08/2020.
 #### By **{OluochOdhiambo}**
 ## Task Description
+Nairobi Hospital conducted a clinical camp to test for hypothyroidism.
+The data collected focused on Thyroid patients.
+Use the healthcare datasets provided to accomplish the following:
 i.
 Provide insight on the data set through exploratory data analysis.

 ii.
 Create a multiple classification models to predict an individual's hypothyroid status based on the available information.
 The models include: